SussySuspector/SussySuspector/README.md

 **`Aim to become a software engineer(Student/idk just student)`**

-Hello,I'm Sussy.
-Currently, Im studying at University of Information Technology - VNUHCM and im on the journey to become
+Hello, I'm Sussy.
+Currently, I'm studying at University of Information Technology - VNUHCM and i'm on the journey to become a software engineer.
+Although It's a challenging journey but i'm on my way🎶

 ---
 <div align="left">
   <a href="https://open.spotify.com/user/31rsru3dr4cpgbpbekn4tot7t2jy">